Housenick Park: Location

 Housenick Park is located in the northwestern part of Bethlehem Township along the Monocacy Creek (a tributary of the Lehigh River).
 Automobile, bicycle, and pedestrian access to the park is from Nazareth Pike and Christian Spring Road in Bethlehem Township.
 An unmarked lane opening to the west from Christian Spring Road leads to the park's parking area.
 An interpretive kiosk contains a map and information on the park.

 Adjoining the park but not part of it are two former Johnston-family properties. to the left of the entrance drive was the home of Johnston's son, Archibald Borhek Johnston and later the home of his daughter, Elizabeth Johnston Prime.
 Elizabeth Prime left her home and surrounding land to Bethlehem's Central Moravian Church on her death on May 25, 2006.
-The home and surrounding land was sold by the church amd it is now a private residence.
+The home and surrounding land was sold by the church and it is now a private residence.

 Another property was the home of another of Archibald Borhek Johnston's daughters, Amanda Johnston Leckonby ("Johnnie").
 The 1836 Adam Geringer farmstead (Pennsylvania bank barn and farmhouse with outbuildings) was sold by Leckonby's estate to the Friends of Johnston, a 501(c)3 organization dedicated to preservation and adaptive reuse of the property, in 2015.
 The property was renamed "Camel's Hump Farm on the Johnston Estate".
 This property will eventually be connected by trail to Housenick Park.